cosmos/cosmos-sdk/docs/building-modules/upgrade.md

 - [In-Place Store Migration](../core-concepts/upgrade.md) {prereq}
 ## Consensus Version

 In order to successfully upgrade your existing modules, your `AppModule`s must implement the function `ConsensusVersion() uint64`.
 The `uint64` returned will serve as the consensus version and should be hard coded by the module developer.
 This number will serve as a state-breaking version of each app module, so it *MUST* be incremented on each consensus-breaking change introduced by the module.
-The initial version *MUST* be set to 1, with the exception of situations where an upgrade introduces an entirely new module.
-More on that [here](#adding-new-modules-in-an-upgrade)
+The initial version *MUST* be set to 1.
 ## Registering Migrations

 To register the functionality that takes place during a module upgrade, we must register which migrations we want to take place.
 This takes place in the `Configurator` via the `RegisterMigration` method.
 The `AppModule`s have a reference to the configurator in the `RegisterServices` method.
 We can register a number of migrations here, however, if more than one migration script is registered, it is important they are listed in increasing order.
 Additionally, we must ensure there are enough migrations that will lead to the desired consensus version.
 For example, if we wanted to migrate to version 3 of a module, we would need to register a separate migration for both version 1 and 2 as shown below.